 Social media networks are about networking, socializing, and sometimes announcing and conveying information you think is important in this day and age.
 Before you post anything, ask yourself, "What is my purpose in posting this?"

 When used carelessly, social media can bring harm to people.
 But when used correctly, safely, and in the spirit of its original purpose, its usually a fun experience!

 If it's someone else's tool, respect the rules for its use.

-Once a hater engages you, you're in for a long, drawn-out fight.
-Think of the social media posts you've seen where a hater posts a comment and the person who made the original post responds to the hater.
-Then someone else chimes in, then another, then the hater responds to them, and on and on.
-It essentially becomes like a schoolyard fight at recess!
+Once a bully-type engages you, you're in for a long, drawn-out fight.
+Think of the social media posts you've seen where a detractor posts a comment and the person who made the original post responds.
+Then someone else chimes in, and it goes on and on.
+It essentially becomes like a schoolyard fight at recess or worse.

 Is this worth it?
-Perhaps you ignore the haters or, better yet, delete their comments and replies to keep others from responding to them as well.
-When you don't play their game the worst you walk away with is a bruised ego.
-But taking the high road with the right mindset ensures a fast healing.
+Perhaps you ignore the bullies or, better yet, delete their comments and replies to keep others from responding to them as well.
+Taking the high road with the right mindset ensures a fast ending.

 If you are using an all-public networking site or otherwise don't have control of monitoring replies and comments to your posts, contact the site administrator or help desk and report the cyber-bully.

 Though you may not have control of the behavior of others, you certainly have control of yourself and your level of civility on social media.
 Ensure that you always: